You are using a Ruby gem that is incompatible with the New Relic Ruby agent.

 While New Relic strives to be compatible with all gems, there are some that will not work properly with the Ruby agent.
 This details incompatible gems and known workarounds.

-Problem: The db-charmer gem has incompatibilities in how it patches Rails controllers.
+Problem: The db-charmer gem has incompatibilities of how it patches Rails controllers.

 Solution: If you see HTML source instead of the rendered page, use either of these options:

-Problem: The ar-octopus changes the way that ActiveRecord's connection management works, breaking the Ruby agent's ability to gather instance information, apply vendor-specific obfuscation to queries, and capture explain plans for long-running database queries.
+Problem: The ar-octopus gem changes the way ActiveRecord's connection management works, breaking the Ruby agent's ability to gather instance information, apply vendor-specific obfuscation to queries, and capture explain plans for long-running database queries.

 Solution: No known workaround.
 Either remove the ar-octopus gem, or continue to use it, in which case no explain plans will be captured.